Sz-Tim/isRev/ms/msDraft.md

 Habitat complexity, and in particular vegetation structure or leaf litter depth, has been suggested as a driver of ant diversity [@LassHoch2004; @Sarty2006; @PachVasc2011; @Bharti2013].
 Such data have not been widely collected across elevational gradients with ant species data.
 Additionally, we know little of the basic biology for many species of ants.
-Dietary, foraging, and nesting habits can vary dramatically within a genus and even within a species **CITE**.
+Dietary, foraging, and nesting habits can vary dramatically within a genus and even within a species [@HollWils1990].
 Understanding how biotic interactions, such as competition for space or food resources, and changes in their strength across elevations affect ant communities relies on thoroughly detailing behavior across a wide taxonomic variety of ant species.
 Finally, ant communities can vary substantially across seasons and years [@Bishop2014], variation that has rarely been accounted for.
 A greater focus on seasonal and annual fluctuations will inform mechanistic approaches to understanding patterns of ant communities.